FedNLP: Benchmarking Federated Learning Methods for Natural Language Processing Tasks

 There are numerous NLP applications, but most of them can be categorized based on four mainstream formulations: text classification (TC), sequence tagging (ST), question answering (QA), and seq2seq generation (SS).
 The formal definition of each formulation is detailed in Appendix~\S\ref{ssec:nlptasks}.
 To cover all formulations while keeping our experiments in a reasonable scope, we select one representative task for each formulation: \begin{itemize}[leftmargin=*]

-\item \textbf{Text Classification}: \texttt{20Newsgroup}~\cite{Lang95} is a news classification dataset with annotations for 20 labels\footnote{ We showcase our FedNLP with this dataset as it has a larger output space (20 labels) than sentiment-analysis datasets, which is an important factor for the label-distribution shift scenarios. }. \item \textbf{Sequence Tagging}: \texttt{OntoNotes}~\cite{Pradhan2013TowardsRL} (5.0) is a corpus where sentences have annotations for the entity spans and types.
+\item \textbf{Text Classification}: \texttt{20Newsgroup}~\cite{Lang95} is a news classification dataset with annotations for 20 labels. {We showcase our FedNLP with this dataset as it has a larger output space (20 labels) than sentiment-analysis datasets, which is an important factor for the label-distribution shift scenarios. }. \item \textbf{Sequence Tagging}: \texttt{OntoNotes}~\cite{Pradhan2013TowardsRL} (5.0) is a corpus where sentences have annotations for the entity spans and types.
 We use it for the named entity recognition task, which is fundamental to information extraction and other applications. \item \textbf{QA}: \texttt{MRQA}~\cite{fisch2019mrqa} is a benchmark consisting of 6 popular datasets\footnote{We only use part of the data to demonstrate and verify our hypothesis; we show the train/test split in brackets.}: \texttt{SQuAD}~\cite{Rajpurkar2016SQuAD10} (8529/431), \texttt{NewsQA}~\cite{Trischler2017NewsQAAM} (11877/613), \texttt{TriviaQA}~\cite{Joshi2017TriviaQAAL} (4120/176) , \texttt{SearchQA}~\cite{Dunn2017SearchQAAN} (9972/499) , \texttt{HotpotQA}~\cite{Yang2018HotpotQAAD} , and \texttt{NQ}~\cite{Kwiatkowski2019NaturalQA} (9617/795).

-\item \textbf{Seq2Seq}: \texttt{Gigaword}~\cite{DBLP:conf/naacl/2012aw} is a news corpus with headlines that is often used for testing seq2seq models as a summarization task.
+\item \textbf{Seq2Seq Generation}: \texttt{Gigaword}~\cite{DBLP:conf/naacl/2012aw} is a news corpus with headlines that are often used for testing seq2seq models as a summarization task.
 Other tasks such as dialogue response generation and machine translation can also be adapted to this format. \end{itemize}

-We show the basic statistics of the above selected datasets in Table~\ref{tab:dataset}.
+We show the basic statistics of the above datasets in Table~\ref{tab:dataset}.
 Note that our FedNLP as a research platform supports a much wider range of specific tasks of each formulation, while we only introduce the ones used in our experiments here with typical settings.
 Moreover, our contribution is more of a general FL+NLP benchmarking platform instead of particular datasets and partitions.

-\paragraph{Base NLP Models.} Fine-tuning pre-trained LMs has been the \textit{de facto} method for modern NLP research, and thus we focus on testing Transformer-based architectures in FedNLP.
+\paragraph{Base NLP Models.} Fine-tuning pre-trained LMs has been the \textit{de facto} method for NLP research, so we focus on testing Transformer-based architectures in FedNLP.
 Specifically, we choose to use BART~\cite{lewis2019bart}, a text-to-text Transformer model similar to the T5 model~\cite{t5}, for seq2seq tasks.